dansand/Python/part1/pythonmd.md

 _Operators_ are functionality that do something and can be represented by symbols such as `+` or by special keywords.
 Operators require some data to operate on and such data is called _operands_.
 In this case, `2` and `3` are the operands.

-Note that you can evaluate the expressions given in the examples using the interpreter interactively.
+As we just saw, you can evaluate the expressions given in the examples using the interpreter interactively.
 For example, to test the expression `2 + 3`, use the interactive Python interpreter prompt:

 ```python
 >>> 2 + 3